scummvm/scummvm/doc/docportal/use_scummvm/mac_game_files.rst

 Handling Macintosh game files
 =======================================

+This section explains how to access game data files from Macintosh media.
+For general information on how ScummVM handles game data files, including which files are required to play a game, see :doc:`../use_scummvm/game_files`.

 Background
 ==============
-There are three main aspects of Macintosh floppy or CD media that can make it difficult to extract the game data; the file system, forks, and file name encoding.
+There are three main aspects of Macintosh floppy or CD media that can make it difficult to extract the game data: the file system, forks, and file name encoding.

 **HFS and HFS+ file system**